SwissDataScienceCenter/renku/docs/developer/services/deployer_service.rst

 "Deployments" consist of two parts, an execution *context* and the *execution* itself.
 The deployer service keeps a record of the contexts and executions in a local database.
-However, the service optionally pushes the relevant vertices and edges in the Renga :ref:`knowledge_graph` if the graph mutation service is configured.
+However, the service optionally pushes the relevant vertices and edges in the Renku :ref:`knowledge_graph` if the graph mutation service is configured.